Holly awoke in a pool of mud.

-An elderly man was standing over her.
-He looked like an actor from an old Bible movie: bald and weathered, dressed in gray-brown robes that had once been white.
-In his right hand, he was holding a staff topped with a gnarled, ancient crook.
+An elderly man was standing above her.
+He resembled an actor from an old Bible movie: bald and weathered, dressed in gray-brown robes that had once been white.
+He held a withered staff, topped by a gnarled, ancient crook.

-“Thought you were dead,” the old-timer rasped.
+“Thought you were dead,” he rasped.
 “Was gonna leave you fer the reavers.”

 “The…what?”
 She shaded her eyes with the flat of her hand.

 “Reavers.”
 He spread his arms.
 “Spiders.
-As big as a horse.
+Bigger ’n a horse.
 Shoot barbed webs at’cha.”

 “How do I…return?”

 He cocked his head.
 “To where?”

 She worked her tongue against her gummy cheeks.
 “Peter Lee…have to find Peter…have to kill—”